rom-py/rompy/docs/source/formatting.rst

 1. **Customizable Logging**: Configure log levels, formats, and outputs
 2. **Formatted Output Boxes**: Create consistent visual elements for status reports and information display
+3. **Common Formatting Elements**: Centralized symbols and elements for consistent appearance
-3. **String Representation**: A standardized approach to presenting model objects as strings
+4. **String Representation**: A standardized approach to presenting model objects as strings
-4. **Environment-based Configuration**: Control formatting behavior via environment variables
+5. **Environment-based Configuration**: Control formatting behavior via environment variables

 This framework is designed to be flexible yet consistent, allowing both programmatic and command-line usage.